rdiankov/openrave/docs/source/collada_robot_extensions.rst

   * Answer: Having a leftright manipulator destroys the one-to-one correspondence between gripper joints and ik solver, and not much is gained.
 So better to have only have one frame tip and origin and treat two arms as separate.
 The constraint between the end effectors of the two arms is not always rigid, it very task dependent.
 Therefore, the user should take care of the dual relation.

-* Question: What about closing gripper direction for complex hands?
+* Question: What about chucking gripper direction for complex hands?
 Fingers with many DOF might need special grasping strategies.

-  * Answer: The closing direction just provide a hint as to the usage.
+  * Answer: The chucking direction just provide a hint as to the usage.
 The real gripper movement depends on the grasp strategy, which is beyond the definition of this scope.

 Example
 ~~~~~~~